Comprehensive Lawn Care Guide for Sarasota Homeowners

 Weed Control

-Spot-treat any winter weeds promptly to prevent spread.
+I spot-treat any winter weeds promptly to prevent spread.

 Equipment Maintenance